 Thrive SPC offers occupational, physical, and speech therapies, which often include specialized care to support your child’s progress toward achieving the highest ability to eat, move, and take care of personal needs.

 Feeding is a 3-step process that includes:

-Vital Stim® is a painless and gentle application of low electrical stimulation of the muscles used for chewing, holding and moving food around the mouth, and swallowing.
-Children who have difficulty using their lips, tongue, and cheek muscles to chew and move food into the throat, or who show signs of food not being safely swallowed, are often successfully treated with this technique.
-Even children with feeding tubes often benefit from Vital Stim®, once testing is completed to determine
+Vital Stim® is a painless and gentle application of low electrical stimulation of the muscles used for chewing, holding, and moving food around the mouth and swallowing.
+Children who have difficulty using their lips, tongue, and cheek muscles to chew and move food or those who show signs of food not being safely swallowed, are often successfully treated with this technique.
+Even children with feeding tubes can benefit from this treatment.

-With a physician’s order, a certified Thrive OT or ST treats infants and children likely to benefit from Vital Stim® in 2-3 weekly sessions, the most effective frequency.
+With a physician’s order, a certified Thrive SPC OT or SLP can test and subsequently treat infants and children likely to benefit from this treatment.

 We encourage and invite parent and caregiver inclusion in learning how to support a child’s sensory needs and learning differences, in order to promote the child’s greatest possible independence and improve participation in daily activities.

-- Accessibility of Home and Community: Thrive OTs and PTs can assist with modifications to your home that make entering and moving around it easier.
+Our OTs and PTs can assist with modifications to the home that make entering and moving around it easier.
 PTs specialize in seating, positioning, and movement equipment, such as walkers and wheelchairs, and can help you determine which of these options are best for your child.